saprykins/API_reading_pdf/readme.md

   http://localhost:5000/text/1.txt

 ## Stop the application

 To stop the application, type "ctr + C" in terminal window where it was launched or close the terminal window.

 ## Test the application

-To launch tests, go to the project's top-level directory (API_reading_pdf)
+To launch tests, go to the project's top-level directory "API_reading_pdf"
-and launch the command
+and launch the following commands
+Tests cover 97-98% of code
 ```
 $ export PYTHONPATH="venv/lib/python3.9/site-packages/"
 $ coverage run -m pytest